-Canned and Cached Responses Guide
+Pre-configured and Cached Responses Guide

 Overview

-What Are Canned Responses?
+What Are Pre-configured Responses?

-Canned Responses (also called "Pre-configured Responses") are instant, zero-cost replies that you manually configure for specific patterns or messages.
+Pre-configured Responses are instant, zero-cost replies that you manually configure for specific patterns or messages.
 They are checked before any AI processing happens, making them perfect for common queries like greetings, FAQs, and simple interactions.

 Key Features